 Clackamas County offers many services for children with Developmental Disabilities.
 Please call for more information about the services listed below.

-An Individual Support Plan (ISP) is developed that outlines support needs, goals toward educational achievement, community integration, and transition into adulthood.
+An Individual Support Plan (ISP) is developed that outlines support needs, goals toward educational achievement, community integration and transition into adulthood.
 Children may live at home with families, foster care or other residential settings such as proctor care or group homes.

-Crisis Intervention: Crisis services can be accessed for children and young adults at imminent risk of out-of-home placement.
-Service Coordinators can assist families in accessing crisis services that may include in-home supports, respite care, behavior consultation, or short-term or long-term residential or foster care placements.
+Crisis services can be accessed for children and young adults at imminent risk of out-of-home placement.
+Service Coordinators can assist families in accessing crisis services that may include in-home supports, respite care, behavior consultation, short-term or long-term residential or foster care placements.